particle-iot/device-os/README.md

 ## 2. Download and Build Repositories

-The entire Spark Core firmware is contained in this repository.
+The entire Particle Core firmware is contained in this repository.
 The main firmware is located under the `main/` directory, while the supporting libraries are located in `platform/` and `communication/` subdirectories.